nashville-software-school/client-side-mastery/book-7-honey-rae-repairs/chapters/ROUTING.md

 In React, you will use something called a Router to handle the rendering of different components when the user clicks on navigation items.
 This also allows users to bookmark specific places within a single page app.

-## Video Walkthrough

-Before implementing the code yourself with the instructions below, watch the [Honey Rae Repairs - Routing](https://vimeo.com/568650908) video to see the implementation and get some context around what is happening.

 ## Setup

 Make sure you are in your project's root directory.
 First, we need to install `react-router-dom`.
 Then we will create an additional file to handle the routing and create a navbar.